Monday, December 30, 2024

 Thursday, November 28, 2024

-The Weekly Take Issue 338: Not the Title Defense They'd Hoped For
+The Weekly Take, Issue 338: Not the Title Defense They'd Hoped For

 Real Madrid had already gotten off to a slow start to their Champions League campaign even before their match against Premier League leaders Liverpool.
 Los Merengues’ title defense had not been going well following prior losses to Lille and AC Milan.
 For that reason, when Real headed to Anfield to face off against the Reds, it was perhaps their most important match thus far this season - and against a serious contender for the Champions League title, no less.